 Treatment for cocaine use begins with a detoxification process to help flush the drug out of the body.
 Although the amount of time can vary, this can take up to three weeks to complete.

 It can be unsafe for individuals addicted to cocaine to take any medications for insomnia that could be addictive.
+While cannabis has been used in some early studies to help those with insomnia, its effectiveness and any potential side effects have not yet thoroughly been tested.

+Treatment programs will integrate any medications that may be necessary to aid in detox.
 Sometimes, natural remedies are allowed to help get the circadian cycle back to normal, though, such as chamomile tea and melatonin.

 Those who need help finding a rehab center that can help with the process should be sure to contact one of our treatment specialists for more information.